isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-08-07-post-Terrorism Financing National Risk Assessment and Strategy for Countering the Financing of Terrorism.md

 ("<strong>TF NRA</strong>") and National Strategy for Countering the Financing of Terrorism ("<strong>NSCFT</strong>") in July 2024.</p>
 <p>To support this effort, ACD has prepared the following key highlights
-from the TF NRA and the NSCFT for registered dealers to note and take action.</p>
+from the TF NRA and the NSCFT for regulated dealers to note and take action.</p>
 <p><strong><u>TF NRA</u></strong>
 </p>
 <p>Singapore’s 2024 TF NRA presents an updated overview of Singapore’s TF